An ice turtle; a ladybug

 Among the rocks that lined the autumn Nova Scotian shore

-We walked along and looked for things left there by ebbing tide
+We walked and poked, and looked for things left there by ebbing tide

 Plucked from land, or scoured from the watery ocean floor